IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 - For Solutions with many applications, Intent Architect can now better handle running many Software Factories at once without any getting stuck.
 - Pressing ALT-F4 on modal windows will no longer cause Intent Architect to get into an unrecoverable broken state of showing errors.
 - The help icon now shows a menu with options to request help or open our Docs website:
+- Warnings shown on Advanced Mappings that have unmapped required fields.

   ![Updated Help Menu](images/4.3/updated-help-icon.png)